-Prior to the earthquake of 2010, it was estimated that over 10,000 nonprofit organizations operate in Haiti - roughly one organization for every 1,000 Haitians.
-So the question stands:
+Prior to the 2010 earthquake, it was estimated that there were over 10,000 nonprofits or NGOs operating in Haiti - roughly one organization for every 1,000 Haitians.
+So what makes CHI different?

-3) Evidence.
-This is the third fundament of the CHI and our one prevailing element of dogma.
-We demand from ourselves and others proof that our aid works.
+We demand evidence that our aid works.
 We demand evidence that your donations are well spent.
-We demand evidence that our patients are, in fact, better off.
-We demand evidence that our sanitation projects are successful, our micro-finance projects are successful, and our public health projects are successful.
-You will find that a significant portion of the CHI budget and activity is dedicated to research and documentation.
-We have an electronic medical records system to track our patients, document improvements in blood pressure, growth in children, and the resolution of illness.
-We have graduate students living in Haiti, investigating the conditions on the ground, measuring the results of our interventions.
-We want to know as much as you need to know that your hard-earned dollars are improving the lives of others.
+We demand evidence that our patients are better off.
+We demand evidence that our sanitation, clean water, and public health projects are successful.
+We have a medical record system to monitor improvement in blood pressure, childrens' growth, and the resolution of illness.
+We investigate conditions on the ground and measure the results of our interventions.
+We want to know not only our areas of success but need for improvement.

 CHI is different from 9,999 organizations because we hold ourselves to the highest of standards for care, community investment, and evidence.